Thursday, December 4, 2014

 Once again I haven't finished my latest true "Old Bestseller".
 Instead I'm covering a Young Adult science fiction novel from 1978, that is, I think it's fair to say, quite forgotten now, and was really never well known at all.
 But the writer was an interesting and (in a very modest way) somewhat notable writer in her day.
 Sonya Dorman. born 1924, died 2005 (married name Sonya Dorman Hess, and she sometimes signed herself a form of that name), published about 20 stories in the SF magazines and anthologies between 1963 and 1980, as well as one story (also apparently SF) in Cosmopolitan in 1961.
 At least two stories received particular notice.
 "When I Was Miss Dow" first appeared in 1966 in Galaxy, and has been widely anthologized, including in the second Nebula Award Stories volume, in Pamela Sargent's influential anthology Women of Wonder, and in the landmark Norton Book of Science Fiction (edited by Ursula Le Guin and Brian Attebery).
 And "Go, Go, Go, Said the Bird" appeared in Harlan Ellison's Dangerous Visions.

 Dorman was also a poet, and arguably her reputation as a poet surpassed her reputation as an SF writer.
-I recall running across one of her poems in a school anthology back in high school -- the poem was "Piazza Piece", and I thought it (still think it) excellent, and I was shocked to realize I knew the author as an SF writer.
+I recall running across one of her poems in a school anthology back in high school, and I was shocked to realize I knew the author as an SF writer.

 Between 1969 and 1973 she published three delightful (if slightly retro) novelets in F&SF about a young woman named Roxy Rimidon.
 Roxy is a young woman in the "Planet Patrol", sort of a special police group in a unified Earth sometime in the nearish future.
 The three stories are "Bye, Bye, Banana Bird" (December 1969), "Alpha Bets" (November 1970), and "The Bear Went Over the Mountain" (August 1973).
 A little while back I ran across Dorman's only novel, Planet Patrol.
 I quickly gathered that it was a Roxy Rimidon story, and so I snapped it up.
 It was published by Coward, McCann & Geoghegan (there's a classic old publishing house, long gone now I guess) in 1978.